Transfagarasan: world's best road trip according to Top Gear

 The Transfagarasan rises to a height of 2134 meter and has sharp hairpin turns, a challenge for every driver.
 The maximum speed is 40km/h (25 miles/h).
 The road is often closed from October till June due to the snow that is blocking the road.
 Sometimes the road can be open as late as November, but on the other hand it has been known to snow as late as August so it's always good to check ahead of time on the weather and road conditions.

 The road has more tunnels and viaducts then any other road in Romania.
 On the highest point of the Transfagarasan near Balea Lac (Balea-lake) is located the longest (ca. 875 m/0.53miles), and highest tunnel of Romania.
 This tunnel is the connection between Transsylvania and Walachia.
 In September 2009 the British television show Top Gear was filming along the road.
 Host Jeremy Clarkson claimed the Transfagarasan as the best road in the world.
-There are a few luxury chalets along the way where travelers can find food, lodging and take a restful bath.

 The Transfagarasan was built between 1970 and 1974 by military forces.
 After the 1968 invasion of Czechoslovakia by the Soviets, Nicolae Ceausescu had it built as a strategic military route to cross the mountains in the event the Soviets attempted a similar move into Romania.
 The builders used 6000 tons of dynamite to clear a path for the road on the northern side of the mountains (this is the most spectacular) and on the tunnel.
 40 soldiers lost their lives during construction.